Charles Ingram: In popular culture

 A book covering the case, Bad Show: The Quiz, The Cough, The Millionaire Major, by Bob Woffinden and James Plaskett, was published in January 2015.

 Quiz, a play written by James Graham that re-examines the events and subsequent conviction of the Ingrams and Whittock, opened at the Minerva Theatre, Chichester, on 3 November 2017, running until 9 December 2017.
 The play transferred to the West End, playing at the Noël Coward Theatre from 31 March 2018 to 16 June 2018.
 In 2019, Graham adapted his play into a serial drama for ITV that was broadcast in April 2020 in three parts.
 Ingram was portrayed in the series by Matthew Macfadyen.
 The series also aired on AMC and BBC America in the United States in June 2020 and on RTÉ One in Ireland in February 2021.

 Personal life

 Ingram met his wife, Diana, while she was training to be a teacher at Barry College in Wales.
 The two became engaged during his first posting with the Royal Engineers in Germany.
 They were married in November 1989 and have three children.

-In 2010, he lost three toes on his left foot in an accident involving a lawnmower.
+In 2010, Ingram lost three toes on his left foot in an accident involving a lawnmower.